-You can't cool off in the summer without a cold sod.
-And for that Pune’s micro-brewery scene is thriving.
+You can't cool off in the summer without a cold pint.
+And for that, Pune’s micro-brewery scene is thriving.
 While breweries like Doolally and Independence Brewing Co. have become household names to anyone who loves beer, here are a handful of other brewers in Pune, that you should check out.

 Kimaya Brewing Company

 Kimaya Brewing Company was started by brothers Saurabh and Sameer Patwardhan, and Sapan Maniyar.
 Hailing from a restaurant background, they’d tried their hand at home-brewing in the U.S. before coming back to India to start their own initiative.
 All their machinery, material, and ingredients, are sourced locally (their buckwheat even comes from a nearby tribal village, courtesy Happy Roots).
 ‘Kimaya’ means divine magic, and so their beers veer away from traditional tastes, to something more ethereal.
 Their brews include Irish red, English amber ale, and Belgian wit for INR 220-250 per pint.

 While studying in Brooklyn (a hub for craft beer), Nakul Bhosle found himself drawn to a home-brewing store he used to pass by everyday.
 He decided to try his hand at it and was instantly hooked.
 Nakul moved back to India two years later, and decided to start his own venture – Great State Aleworks (GSA) – once the State Govt. passed a law making it legal for microbreweries to distribute their beer.
 GSA’s flavours are bold and experimental, without compromising on quality and flavour.
 Joined by Rohan Hastak, and two more professional brewers, this microbrewery grew quickly.
 Their brews include Mr. Blue Sky which is a white ale, a Belgian witbier called Brightside and their signature pale ale called Off Duty.
 A pint of Great State Aleworks would cost you around INR 200-250.